JoeTheGuitarist/documentation_docs/Docs/style_guide.md

 * Log into (two words, not three).

 * The [Guardian says](http://www.theguardian.com/guardian-observer-style-guide-g) Google is the correct form of the verb; I write google.
-Pick one and stick with it (hint: the Guardian know more than I do).
+Pick one and stick with it (hint: the Guardian knows more than I do).

 * Don't say an option enables or allows x, because that implies not that x will be performed, but that x is now available for selection.
 Unless that’s what you meant, of course.

 ### Counting Things

 * If you can count it, it's “fewer”.
 If you can't count it, it's “less”.
 This applies even if you can't, in practice, count it.
 This often doesn’t matter to readers, but sometimes choosing the wrong word makes a mess of your sentence.
-For example, you may modify a noun to be weaker (less) rather than smaller in number (fewer): “you’ll need less powerful boards” (weaker boards are enough) v “you’ll need fewer powerful boards” (if you use powerful boards, you won’t need as many.
+For example, you may modify a noun to be weaker (less) rather than smaller in number (fewer): “you’ll need less powerful boards” (weaker boards are enough) v “you’ll need fewer powerful boards” (if you use powerful boards, you won’t need as many).

 * In a sentence, it’s: